 Paauilo is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 618 people and just one neighborhood, Paauilo is the 57th largest community in Hawaii.
-Paauilo has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Paauilo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Paauilo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Paauilo is a blue-collar town, with 40.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Paauilo, you'll notice that it is more blue-collar than most other communities in America.
+40.61% of Paauilo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Paauilo is a town of service providers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Paauilo who work in farm management occupations (18.43%), office and administrative support (15.02%), and food service (10.58%).

 Another important characteristic of Paauilo is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-Paauilo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Paauilo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Paauilo in 2022 was $30,213, which is lower middle income relative to Hawaii and the nation.
 This equates to an annual income of $120,852 for a family of four.
 However, Paauilo contains both very wealthy and poor people as well.